katherine983/parametrize_notebooks/README.md

  A list of useful cell tags for controling the look of HTML output.

+Tags with 'hide' will hide the content with a toggle button

  - hide-input tag to hide the cell inputs

  - hide-output to hide the cell outputs

  - hide-cell to hide the entire cell

+ Whereas tags with 'remove' remove the content from view altogether

+ - remove-cell to remove cell and its output from the view

+ - remove-input to remove the cell contents from view but keep the output